The Space Between Knowing and Doing — From Curiosity to Career

 As she reflects on the experiences that shaped her — from building AI systems to empowering young women through design-led education — her story shows how clarity, intention and courage can turn self-discovery into clear, driven purpose.

-Growing up in a family deeply passionate about logic and analytical thinking in Dubai’s self-improvement-driven culture, I learned early that intelligence isn’t fixed—it’s something you can develop and share.
+Growing up in a family deeply passionate about logic and analytical thinking in Dubai’s self improvement-driven culture, I learned early that intelligence isn’t fixed—it’s something you can develop and share.
 I came to understand it as the key that opens doors often seen as locked or reserved for only a few with hard-to-access skills.

 This belief became the forefront of my obsession with learning how to think better; how habits, memory, emotional regulation, burnout, and tiny one-percent decisions shape the working brain.
 I wanted to know why some people thrive, and why others collapse under the exact same pressure.
+And more quietly, I wanted to get smarter.

-And more quietly, I wanted to become someone I could be proud of.
 When I arrived at UNSW Business School in 2023 as an international student beginning a bachelor’s degree in information systems and data analytics, all that theory endorsed reality.
-For the first time, I was alone.
-I didn’t know how to cook, clean properly, grocery shop, or even make my bed consistently.

 That realisation became the bridge between my internal transformation and what would soon become my external work.